-3.12.
-Fault Tolerance
+3.12 Fault Tolerance

-If power is lost to the module for whatever reason, the module shall, at a minimum, maintain itself in a state that it can be placed back into operation when power is restored without compromise of its functionality or permanently stored data.
+If power is lost to a module for whatever reason, the module shall, at a minimum, maintain itself in a state that it can be placed back into operation when power is restored without compromise of its functionality (including security functionality) or permanently stored data.
+All requirements of this Security Policy apply when power is restored.

-The module shall maintain its secure state in the event of data input/output failures.
+A module shall maintain its secure state in the event of data input/output failures.
 When data input/output capability is restored the module will resume operation in the state it was prior to the input/output failure.

-3.13.
-Mitigation of Other Attacks
+3.13 Mitigation of Other Attacks

-Timing attacks are mitigated directly by the module through the use of hardware accelerator chips for modular exponentiation operations.
+Timing attacks are mitigated directly by a module through the use of hardware accelerator chips for modular exponentiation operations.
 The use of hardware acceleration ensures that all RSA signature operations complete in very nearly the same time, therefore making the analysis of timing differences irrelevant.
 RSA blinding may also be selected as an option to mitigate this type of attack.

 The cryptographic module provides a connection to allow it to receive an external tamper event signal.
-By responding to the signal the module can ensure that no sensitive data remains even if a determined attack defeats the external physical security protection measures.
-In the case of the standalone version of the cryptographic module circuitry is present to detect the removal of the module from a PCI-e slot.
-By responding to this external signal, the module ensures that all plaintext sensitive data are cleared if the module is removed from a PCI-e slot.
+By responding to the signal a module can ensure that no sensitive data remains even if a determined attack defeats the external physical security protection measures.
+There are two sources for a potential tamper signal.
+The first is circuitry to detect the removal of a module from a PCI slot.
+By responding to this external signal, the module ensures that all plaintext sensitive data are cleared if a module is removed from a PCI slot.
+The second source is used only in the instance of an appliance installation.
+In that case, the signal would come from tamper detection circuitry that detects opening of the appliance cover.
+By responding to this external signal, the module ensures that all plaintext sensitive data are cleared if the appliance cover is opened.

-&lt;sup>13 A secure state is one in which either a Luna cryptographic module is operational and its security policy enforcement is functioning correctly, or it is not operational and all sensitive material is stored in a cryptographically protected form on a Luna cryptographic module.
+A secure state is one in which either a Luna cryptographic module is operational and its security policy enforcement is functioning correctly, or it is not operational and all sensitive material is stored in a cryptographically protected form on a Luna cryptographic module.